 Affiliated to research

 Autoantibodies as markers of disease.
-We are using proteome arrays to characterize autoantibody responses and to identify biomarkers.
-We are also developing targeted antigen panels to support clinical diagnostics of autoimmune disorders.
+In one of our approaches we are using protein arrays to characterize autoantibody responses, to e.g. identify clinically useful biomarkers.
+We also develop dedicated antigen panels for diagnostic screening.

 Licenced physician 2018